 The turn of the century brought trolley service from Buffalo to the Chapel.
 In 1924 the service to Cheektowaga was discontinued.
 Service terminated at the city line.
 This was the beginning of the walking pilgrimage to the Chapel, with the Cheektowaga/Buffalo city line as the starting point.
 Many of the devout faithful walked from all parts of Buffalo.
 The largest recorded pilgrimage took place on V-J Day (August 15, 1945), which ended World War II.
 On this day the line of pilgrims extended along Genesee Street well into downtown Buffalo.

 Two American saints figure prominently in the heritage of the Chapel.
 The stones used to enlarge the Chapel came from the Williamsville church where St. John Neumann was pastor.
 St. Frances Xavier (Mother) Cabrini made a pilgrimage to the Chapel early in the 20th century.
 Msgr.
-Nelson Baker, already designated "Servant of God" in the cause for his formal canonization, was always concerned about the Chapel and its continued growth.
+Nelson Baker, designated Venerable in the cause for his formal canonization, was always concerned about the Chapel and its continued growth.
 He also laid the corner stone for the Chapel school in 1924.
-Msgr.
-Baker adamantly opposed the proposal to demolish the Chapel and build a new church.
+Venerable Nelson Baker adamantly opposed the proposal to demolish the Chapel and build a new church.
 He recognized that the small chapel was too precious and must be preserved forever.
 The original Chapel remains intact to this day.

-Preserved it has been.
-During the early months of the Jubilee Year 2000, the parishioners and friends of the parish rallied with the pastor, Fr.
+During the early months of the Jubilee Year 2000, the parishioners and friends of the parish rallied with then pastor, Fr.
 Richard Jesionowski, to restore the Chapel.
 Much of its former decor was restored, using old photos submitted by long-time parishioners.
 There is a continuing effort to maintain and preserve this pearl as a place to honor Our Lady, and to worship her Son, Jesus Christ Our Lord.

 Our Blessed Mother will not abandon us.
 She is, after all, Our Lady, Help of Christians!